-- ssh -L localport:hostname:hostport hostname - Example: ssh -L 22000:bullfinch.risc.uni-linz.ac.at:143 bullfinch.risc.uni-linz.ac.at - ssh -L 20000:kernel.risc.uni-linz.ac.at:143 bullfinch.risc.uni-linz.ac.at - you can use more -L option in one command, (create more tunnel!)

-full version
+ssh -L localport:hostname:hostport hostname

+- Specifies that the given port (localport) on the local, the client host is to be forwarded to the given host (hostname) and port (hostport) on the remote side (hostname). - ssh -L 22000:bullfinch.risc.uni-linz.ac.at:143 bullfinch.risc.uni-linz.ac.at ssh -L localport:hostname:hostport remotehost full version

+- Specifies that the given port (localport) on the local, the client host is to be forwarded to the given host (hostname) and port (hostport) on the remote side (remotehost). - ssh -L 20000:kernel.risc.uni-linz.ac.at:143 bullfinch.risc.uni-linz.ac.at

+How to make SSH tunnel in Linux

-- ssh -f -N -L localport:host:hostport sshd-server-computer (C, A) - -N do not execure command (-N is for portforwarding) - -f go into background
+- ssh -f -N -L localport:host:hostport sshd-server-computer - B: local computer, C: host, A: sshd-server-computer - -N do not execure command (-N is for portforwarding) - -f go into background - you can use more -L option in one command, (create more tunnels!)